-Issues/ Potential Proposed Mitigate Responsi bility Activities Environmental Impacts Measures Implementation Supervision Movement specially at nearby the educational (Schools, colleges, Madrasha etc.), community infrastructure (mosques, graveyards, Prayer Ground etc.) and health complex; In addition, BRTA traffic rules and regulations should be strictly followed; Divert traffic to follow alternative routes to avoid traffic jams; Avoid talking with mobile during driving Quarries and Borrow Pits Increased noise level caused by blasting, movement of construction vehicles; Increased noise level will be impacted on the local community; Air pollution due to diesel fumes and dust generation resulting from the presence of construction machinery and site cleaning activities. mobile during driving.
-Create noise barrier around the construction site; Stop unnecessary engine operation in the construction site; Maintain vehicles and construction equipment in good working condition including regular servicing; Control the movement of construction traffic in the access road; Construction equipment causing excess pollution (e.g., visible smoke) will be banned from construction sites immediately prior to usage; Water spray to the dry earth/material stockpiles, access roads and bare soils as and when required to minimize the potential for environmental nuisance due to dust; Stored materials such as: excavated earth, dredged soil, gravel and sand shall be covered and confined to avoid their wind drifted; Restore disturbed areas as soon as possible by vegetation.
+Issues/ Potential Proposed Mitigate Responsibility Activities Environmental Measures Implementation Supervision Impacts Movement specially at nearby the educational (Schools, colleges, Madrasha etc.), community infrastructure (mosques, graveyards, Prayer Ground etc.) and health complex; In addition, BRTA traffic rules and regulations should be strictly followed; Divert traffic to follow alternative routes to avoid traffic jams; Avoid talking with mobile during driving.
+Quarries and Borrow Pits Increased noise level caused by blasting, movement of construction vehicles; Increased noise level will be impacted on the local community; Air pollution due to diesel fumes and dust generation resulting from the presence of construction machinery and site cleaning activities.
+Create noise barrier around the construction site; Stop unnecessary engine operation in the construction site; Maintain vehicles and construction equipment in good working condition including regular servicing; Control the movement of construction traffic in the access road; Construction equipment causing excess pollution (e.g. visible smoke) will be banned from construction sites immediately prior to usage; Water spray to the dry earth/material stockpiles, access roads and bare soils as and when required to minimize the potential for environmental nuisance due to dust; Stored materials such as: excavated earth, dredged soil, gravel and sand shall be covered and confined to avoid their wind drifted; Restore disturbed areas as soon as possible by vegetation.
 Contractor LGED

-Issues/ Potential Proposed Mitigate Responsibility Activities Environmental Impacts Measures Implementation Supervision Landscape and Aesthetics Excavation of borrow pits, stock piling of construction materials, placing of construction equipment and parking of construction vehicles; Presence of construction camps, equipment and their activities; Movement of construction vehicles on the existing road network and temporary haul roads; Parking of construction vehicles and stockpiling of construction materials/excavated earth should be done in systematic way to avoid the damaging of aesthetics of the site; Duration of stockpiling should be minimized as much as possible; Vegetation plantation after complete of the construction work; Completely remove the construction on camp facilities, equipment's and their activities; Limit the speed of the vehicles and cover the vehicles during the movement or transportation of materials on the existing road network and temporary haul road; Plantation of trees at the construction of the construction site after completion of the construction site immediately.
-Contractor LGED Occupational Health and Safety Campsites for construction workers and safety are the important locations that have significant impacts such as health and safety hazards on local resources and infrastructure of nearby communities.
-Lack of proper infrastructure for ilivia couch and and and and and and and communities.
+Issues/ Potential Proposed Mitigate Responsi bility Activities Environmental Measures Implementation Supervision Landscape and Aesthetics ■ Excavation of borrow pits, stock piling of construction materials, placing of construction equipment and parking of construction vehicles; ■ Presence of construction camps, equipment and their activities; ■ Movement of construction vehicles on the existing road network and temporary haul roads; Parking of construction vehicles and stockpiling of construction materials/excavated earth should be done in systematic way to avoid the damaging of aesthetics of the site; Duration of stockpiling should be minimized as much as possible; Vegetation plantation after complete of the construction work; Completely remove the construction on camp facilities, equipment's and their activities; Limit the speed of the vehicles and cover the vehicles during the movement or transportation of materials on the existing road network and temporary haul road; Plantation of trees at the construction site after completion of the construction activities immediately.
+Contractor LGED Occupational Health and Safety ■ Campsites for construction workers and safety are the important locations that have significant impacts such as health and safety hazards on local resources and infrastructure of nearby communities.
 Construction workers camp shall be located at least 500 m away from the nearest habitation; Consider the location of construction camps away from communities in order to avoid social conflicts; Create awareness among the camp users on health and safety requirements to be maintained and code of conduct.
-Adequate housing for all workers should be Contractor LGED facilities, such as housing, water supply and sanitation facilities will increase pressure on the local services and generate provided avoiding over crowing; Safe and reliable water supply; Hygienic sanitary facilities and sewerage system.
+Adequate housing for all Contractor LGED infrastructure facilities, such as housing, water supply and sanitation facilities will increase pressure on the local services and generate workers should be provided avoiding over crowing; Safe and reliable water supply; Hygienic sanitary facilities and sewerage system.
 Contractor LGED